CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 ./config.sh --url https://github.com/ORG/REPO --token XXX

-You will be prompted to enter:
+You will be asked to input sequentially:

-• Enter the name of the runner group to add this runner to: [press Enter for Default] Just press Enter *Only runners registered at the organization level will have the group feature.
+Enter the name of the runner group to add this runner to: [press Enter for Default] Just press Enter

-• Enter the name of runner: [press Enter for ZhgChgLideMacBook-Pro] You can enter a desired runner name e.g. app-runner-1 or just press Enter
+Enter the name of runner: [press Enter for ZhgChgLideMacBook-Pro] You can enter the desired Runner name, e.g.

-When you see √ Settings Saved, it means the setup is complete.
+When you see √ Settings Saved., it means the setup is complete.

 Start the Runner: